 - 1. Choose a character from the Bible and compare their biblical portrayal with one or more of their afterlives in popular culture.
 You should use one or more of the methods you learned about in week 3: world in the text, behind the text, and in front of the text. - 2.
-With reference to both the American Monomyth and biblical understandings of the messiah, choose a contemporary figure (real or fictional) and discuss why you think they can be described as a popular messiah. - 3.
+With reference to the American Monomyth and/or biblical understandings of the messiah, choose a contemporary figure (real or fictional) and discuss why you think they can be described as a popular messiah. - 3.
 Using Borg's definitions of the 'biblical prophet', identify and discuss a contemporary individual or group (real or fictional) who you think has a similarly prophetic role within their own culture or context. - 4.
-How is the Bible used in contemporary politics? - 5.
-What are the constraints and possibilities of depicting Jesus in film and/or television? - 6.
-Write an essay on any aspect of the Bible and popular culture that you are interested in (speak to us first if you wish to do this 'freeform' essay option, just to check your idea is viable and appropriate).
+With reference to the Cultural Bible, the Liberal Bible, and the Radical Bible, discuss how the Bible is used in contemporary politics. - 5.
+Using examples from popular culture, discuss one or more of the four ways that Jesus can be presented in popular culture: i.e. transcribed, contextualized, satirized, and allegorized. - 6.
+Write an essay on any aspect of the Bible and popular culture that you are interested in (speak to me first if you wish to do this 'freeform' essay option, and I can let you know how viable it is, plus give you some advice).